lambda-toolshed/papillon/README.md

 ### The Spec

-Interceptors are represented as a map with the optional keys of `:enter`, `:leave`, and `:error`.
+Interceptors are represented as a map with the optional keys of `:enter`, `:leave`, `:error` and `:final`.
 None of the keys are required to be on an interceptor map; if no function value for the current stage is found in the interceptor map, the chain executor will move to the next interceptor.
 A `:name` can also provided, in which case there are some affordances for tracing the interceptor execution by name.

 The idea of sticking to a map instead of a record is that if the interceptor is a map, consumers can attach any other data to the interceptor, which the executor will ignored instead of actively discarding when converting to a record, allowing the extra keys and values on the interceptor map to be accessible while it exists on the queue or the stack in the context.

+#### The IN phase
+Execution of the chain starts in the IN phase.
+During the IN phase, interceptors are removed from the queue and placed on the stack.
+They are executed by invoking their `:enter` stage.

-#### The :enter Stage
+##### The :enter Stage
 The `:enter` stage is the initial stage of the chain.
 While in the `:enter` stage the chain is executed by invoking interceptors as they are removed the queue and placed on the stack.

 There are three ways to transition from the `:enter` stage: